 “Even with this music, we try not to stick to the generic type of Beatdown; we incorporate catchy time signatures and other elements to try and make it as unique as we can.
 We focus a lot on groove.” ~ Sherlic White

-And besides a sound and style, it appears that the band are about a lot more than just heavy music.
+And besides a sound and style, it appears that the band is about a lot more than just heavy music.
 They describe their mission as more than just erring to the side of being something spiritual.
 The band’s name – and indeed, the debut EP title of Odium – gives a lot away as to the kind of lyrical concept and themes within the music.
 Anger, hatred, destruction are all of the usual suspects within metal genres, yet the approach as explained by our two protagonists is something enlightening.
 They see a great positive in what they do.

 “So, ‘Godform’ – the dictionary meaning of it – is, like, ‘an idea of God’.
 Sherlic and myself spend a lot of time talking about music at higher level than what most people talk about it.
 We don’t always think about it as just notes and time signatures, but as a collection of feelings; something of a higher sort of power.
 So we saw it as an ideal, like a different kind of belief system.
 If we can create our feelings through our music, then we think of our music – or the creation of it – as a spiritual activity.” ~ Thariq Taladia